MaraScott/ComfyUI_MaraScott_Nodes/README.md

 - V1 - Introducing a 2-node set: to generate an inpainted output and to paste it back to the original image

+**Text Concatenation**

+- V1 - Introducing up to 24 dynamic string to concatenate

 ## Installation

 ### Installation [method1] via [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) (recommended)